SamGeron/2020Project/Linux/README.md

 grep "05:00:00 AM" 0310_Dealer_schedule | awk -F" " '{print $1, $2, $5, $6}' >> Dealers_Working_During_Losses
 ```

 The following script will be able to pull any day and time as explained in the script.
-Regardless of the filename, providing they are logged systematically starting with day/month or vice versa, the user need on input into the command line: day/month (0310), time (05:00:00), AM or PM (AM), and the output will provide the time and name of the dealer.
+Regardless of the filename, providing they are logged systematically starting with day/month or vice versa, the user needs to input into the command line: day/month (0310), time (05:00:00), AM or PM (AM), and the output will provide the time and name of the dealer.
 Multiple days could be searched at once in this way (eg. 03* would search all of May), although these entries won't as yet identify the days.
+Results can also be output into an investigation file as above *>> Dealers_Working_During_Losses*.

 ```
 #!/bin/bash